-Human resources management researches the market with input from Towers Watson that includes compensation survey data, peer group analysis and data from proxy circulars filed with the regulators.
+Human resources management researches the market with input from Towers Watson that includes data from proxy circulars filed with Canadian securities commissions, compensation survey data and peer group analysis.

-Management assesses the information and makes recommendations to the Corporate Governance, Compensation and Nominating Committee.
+Management assesses the information and makes recommendations to the committee.

 Recommendation